-The rooms are clean and comfortable, with private bathroom, balcony, free wifi and air condition.
-The rate includes breakfast buffet.
+The rooms are clean and comfortable, with private bathroom, balcony, free wifi, and air condition.
+The rate includes a breakfast buffet.
 In the evening we had dinner in the beautiful hotel restaurant in the garden while enjoying a dance show with traditional Indonesian dance and music.

 - Address: Jl.
 Badrawati – Borobudur, Magelang, Indonesia

 - Price range: about 80 us$ (two persons, one room)

 - Click here for the latest prices